Apology techniques for better service recovery

 Start with heart

 Apologising might seem straightforward, but it goes beyond "just words".
-A genuine apology will:
+A genuine apology will acknowledge the customer's emotions, take responsibility for the mistake, and express regret.

 Make amends by going the extra mile

 While saying sorry is a vital part of the equation, actions always speak louder than words.
-Making amends is about:
+Making amends is about addressing the issue and compensating for the inconvenience.

 In professional services, suppose a financial consultant provides inaccurate advice that leads to financial losses for a client.
 A meaningful amendment might involve providing extra consultations, free of charge, to rectify the situation and rebuild trust.